mrled/progfiguration/tests/test_site/nnss/readme.md

 This is a progfigsite we use for testing.
 It shouldn't be a subpack of any other package, which means this directory should not have an `__init__.py` in it.

+**DO NOT USE THE `controller.age` FILE IN THIS DIRECTORY.**
+It is committed to have something to test against.
+The secret key is public!